Nate Parker: Acting

 Parker, who was working as a computer programmer, was discovered by Los Angeles talent manager Jon Simmons while attending an event in Dallas with a model friend.
-Simmons had Parker audition and put himself on tape, and then encouraged Parker to move to Los Angeles where he gradually found work as an actor.
+Simmons had Parker audition and make a tape, and urged him to go to Los Angeles.
+Parker moved a week later, had Simmons as his agent, and three months later was acting in his first movie.

-In 2006, Parker played the male lead in Rome & Jewel, a hip-hop take on Romeo and Juliet that got mothballed and re-released in 2008.
-Parker's title character, who is supposed to be the modern day Romeo, was a Compton youth with both tenderness and toughness.
-Despite a troubled script, Parker's rap performance earned comparisons to Will Smith from Nathan Lee of The New York Times.
+In 2006, Parker played the male lead in Rome & Jewel, a hip-hop take on Romeo and Juliet that got cancelled and then re-released in 2008.
+Parker's title character, a modern day Romeo, was a Compton youth.
+Parker's rap performance in the film earned comparisons to Will Smith from Nathan Lee of The New York Times.
 In 2007, he had a small role in Pride, about an African American swim team.

 In 2007, Parker played the role of Henry Lowe in the Denzel Washington-directed film The Great Debaters.
 The character was based on the real-life debater Henry Heights, from Wiley College.
 Parker attended a debate boot camp to make his performance more authentic.
 He portrayed a multifaceted character.
 Stephen Holden of The New York Times described Parker's portrayal as having depicted a "handsome, clean-cut youth with a lurking bad-boy streak", while John Clark of the New York Daily News described the role as that of a "silver-tongued orator and ladies' man".
 Other reviewers also noted the nuances of the character.
 Parker also performed on the soundtrack.
 Parker and co-stars Forest Whitaker and Denzel Washington were all nominated for the 2008 NAACP Image Awards in the best supporting actor category, which Denzel Washington won.
 Parker would develop a continuing relationship with Wiley College.

 in 2008, Parker performed in a pair of low-budget movies: Felon and Tunnel Rats.
 Despite these early light roles, Parker's onscreen charisma and general je ne sais quoi showed, earning Parker comparisons to Paul Newman.
 In Felon, Parker played a rookie guard dealing with inner turmoil.
-Parker appeared as Private Jim Lidford in Tunnel Rats, a 2008 German-Canadian war suspense film which was based on the factual duties of tunnel rat soldiers during the Vietnam War.
-The film stars Michael Paré, Brandon Fobbs and Wilson Bethel, and was written and directed by Uwe Boll.
+Parker appeared as Private Jim Lidford in Tunnel Rats, a 2008 German-Canadian war film about tunnel rat soldiers during the Vietnam War.
+The film stars Michael Paré, Brandon Fobbs, and Wilson Bethel, and was written and directed by Uwe Boll.

 In 2008's The Secret Life of Bees, Parker played the good-hearted love interest of Alicia Keys' character.
 Parker's character has to deal with the challenges of spurned love.
 The movie was written and directed by Gina Prince-Bythewood, and based on the book of the same name by Sue Monk Kidd.